 Meet Greg Schwem

 Greg's show provides a hilarious look at today’s corporate environment and the latest tools used to conduct business.
-Indeed, Greg’s client list includes such corporate heavyweights as McDonald’s, Microsoft, General Motors, IBM, Hyatt Hotels, United Airlines and Cisco Systems.
+Indeed, Greg’s client list includes such corporate heavyweights as McDonald’s, Microsoft, Motorola, IBM, Verizon Wireless, United Airlines and Cisco Systems.
 What sets Greg apart from other corporate entertainers is his ability—and willingness—to customize material for his audience while working within the parameters of the corporate environment.
 That means no profanity or politically incorrect material.
-“That’s never been a part of my show anyway,” Greg recently told a reporter.
+“That’s never been a part of my show anyway,” says Greg.